NLeSC/pycoeman/README.md

 pycoeman is a Python toolkit for executing command-line commands.
 It allows the execution of:

 - Sequential commands: this is a chain of command-line commands which will be executed one after the other.
 In other words, this is a set of commands that you would traditionally execute in a Bash script.
-Normally there is IO dependencies between commands (one command requires the output from one or previous ones).
+Normally there are IO dependencies between commands (one command requires the output from one or previous ones).

 - Parallel commands: this is a set of command-line commands which are executed in parallel.
 In other words, this is a set of commands that you would traditionally execute in a Bash script with all the commands as background jobs (with the & at the end).
-There can not be IO dependencies between commands.
-This is can be useful for tools which are single-core at programming level but can be parallelized at data level and usually require some final merging process, i.e. the processing of a large dataset can be tackled doing multiple processing of small chunks of the large dataset and in the end combining the outputs.
+There cannot be IO dependencies between commands.
+This is can be useful for in tools which are single-core at programming level but can be parallelized at data level and usually require some final merging process, i.e. the processing of a large dataset can be tackled doing multiple processing of small chunks of the large dataset and in the end combining the outputs.

 pycoeman adds CPU/MEM/disk monitoring during the execution of the commands and it allows to create clean execution environments for easier management of your executions (the commands will be executed in different folders separated from where the input data is). pycoeman has tools to run both sequential and parallel commands locally (in the local computer), and also to run parallel commands in a set of remote hosts accessible via SSH as well as in SGE clusters (computer clusters with Sun Grid Engine batch-queuing system). pycoeman is configured using XML files.